Tips for Dressing Business Casual

 Business casual attire is not nearly as complicated as many people make it out to be, however there are some simple rules that must be followed in order to maintain an air of professionalism while at the workplace.
 Remember, casual Fridays are your employer's gift to employee morale; not an excuse to turn the workplace into a frat house.
+Below are 8 styles that are perfect for your business casual days - some more professional than others.
+Pick the style that best suits your personal style, office culture, as well as profession:

 Far too many people believe that casual Fridays are an excuse to dress as they would on a weekend.
 They think that because the word casual is used T-shirts and flip-flops are an acceptable wardrobe choice.
 This could not be farther from the truth.